 Accommodation: Shibuya is one of the busiest districts in Tokyo.
 But there is a lot to do: from shopping and going out to good food.
 You can also explore the city from this district.

-What’s your opinion on the most loyal dog in the world, Hachiko?
+Do you have more tips, ideas or remarks about the most loyal dog of the wordl, Hachiko?
 Please feel free to leave a message below!